ETHEL ROSA BLOODWORTH 1884–1968

-In the 1891 census she is aged 6 and living with her father Charles aged 57 a Lace Manufacturer who was born in South Luffenham, Rutland, her mother Rosa aged 37 born in London, her step-sister Mary aged 30 and sister Dorothy Hills aged 4.
-They are living at Priory Cottage, 52A Abbey Street, Lenton.
+In the 1891 census she was aged 6 and living with her father Charles aged 57 a Lace Manufacturer who was born in South Luffenham, Rutland, her mother Rosa aged 37 born in London, her step-sister Mary aged 30 and sister Dorothy Hills aged 4.
+They were living at Priory Cottage, 52A Abbey Street, Lenton.

-In 1901 they have moved to 66 Cropwell Road, Radcliffe on Trent and Ethel, aged sixteen is is recorded as an apprentice ladies outfitter.
+In 1901 they had moved to 66 Cropwell Road, Radcliffe on Trent and Ethel, aged sixteen was recorded as an apprentice ladies outfitter.

 Her father Charles had died on 16 October 1910 and probate was granted to his widow Rose Alice and John Budd, bank manager and John Alexander Simpon a solicitor.
 Effects of £3,782.4s.2d.

-In the 1911 census they are still on Cropwell Road, the house is recorded as having seven rooms.
-She is now aged 26 and living with her mother, a widow living on private means, and her sister Dorothy a typist for a shipping house.
+In the 1911 census they were still on Cropwell Road, the house was recorded as having seven rooms.
+She was now aged 26 and living with her mother, a widow living on private means, and her sister Dorothy a typist for a shipping house.

 During the war